100 Stories

 After a few hundred meters walk past the second traffic light, you will come to a small fork in the road.
 The way to the right takes you directly to Kintaikyo and the river.
 The way to your left takes you through a small, residential area and straight into a Buddhist temple at the road’s end.
 You can enter the grounds if you wish and look around.

 If you turn right before you enter the temple, you will walk directly into Kikko Park.
 This park is massive and encompasses most of the surrounding area of the bridge.
-There are many benches to sit on, large grassy areas to picnic in, a small waterfall area cascading down a concrete facade, If you continue straight you will see the local ropeway up to Iwakuni Castle on your left.
+There are many benches to sit on, large grassy areas perfect for picnics, and a small waterfall area cascading down a concrete façade.
+If you continue straight, you will see the local ropeway up to Iwakuni Castle on your left.
 It leaves every 15 minutes both up and down.
 The one-way cost is¥330 for adults and ¥150 for children.
-There are discounts for round trip fares, and also a ticket that includes crossing over Kintaikyou included with the ropeway and castle costs.
-They have English language signs and pamphlets to help at the ropeway entrance.
+There are discounts for round trip fares, and also a combination ticket that includes crossing over Kintaikyo included with the ropeway and castle costs.
+They have English language signs and pamphlets at the ropeway entrance.

-ust to the left of the ropeway is a Edo Period Museum that houses samurai artifacts and a history of the local area.
+Just to the left of the ropeway is an Edo Period Museum that houses samurai artifacts and a history of the local area.
 And just to the right of the ropeway is a museum of snakes – white snakes are famous in the area and considered good luck.
-Next to the snake museum is a local cafe with sit-down service.
+Next to the snake museum is a local café with sit-down service.

 If you continue straight past the rope way and white snake museum you will come to a pond with a bridge.
 Lots of ducks and carp are situated there.
-Beautiful area for taking photos.
-After crossing the bridge you will see a free, local history museum on your right that has English signs.
+It’s a beautiful area for taking photos.
+After crossing the bridge, you will see a free, local history museum on your right that has English signs.
 It is closed on Mondays and some holidays.

-Just to the left of the shrine is a path that leads to an end of the park where a small covered area sits in a small hill and overlooks a small garden of flowers.
+Just to the left of the shrine is a path that leads to an end of the park where a small, covered area sits on a small hill and overlooks a small garden of flowers.
 It would be a nice place for a picnic or barbecue.
 The path winds up the hill towards the left, but I am not sure that it goes to the top of the castle.
-I walked about 500 meters up, but did not see any signs.
+I walked about 500 meters up but did not see any signs.
 If you are adventurous, then possibly an exploratory hike might reveal some interesting sights on your way up.

 The Bridge

-If you walk towards Kintaikyou from inside the park, as you exit the park you will see some local shops, restaurants, and even a traditional tea house.
+If you walk towards Kintaikyo from inside Kikko Park, as you exit the park you will see some local shops, restaurants, and even a traditional tea house.
 The bridge itself is surrounded on the park side with a grassy, park-style area that has a free parking area, as well as direct access to the Nishiki River’s edge.
 You are invited by the simple sights and sounds that surround you in nature to sit, reflect, and take in all of the emotions that the area offers.
-You may also pass under the bridge, or just sit at the water’s edge.
-There are also fishermen both alongside and in the river, waiting for their daily catch, and likely their evening dinner.
-You will likely see the local comorant birds that dive into the river to catch fish.
+You may also pass under the bridge or just sit at the water’s edge.
+There are also fishermen both alongside and in the river, waiting for their daily catch and likely their evening dinner.
+You will likely see the local cormorant birds that dive into the river to catch fish.

-Directly across from the bridge, on the park side, is an area loaded with small shops with local delicacies such as lotus root (renkon), a layered type of local Iwakuni sushi, and numerous varieties of soft cream ice cream stands with up to 25-30 flavors.
-There are also benches to sit on in this area (which is the main park entrance), and the park entrance and all along the interior are covered with cherry blossom trees (best viewing in late March or early April).
+Directly across from the bridge on the park side is an area loaded with small shops with local delicacies such as lotus root, a layered type of local Iwakuni sushi, and numerous varieties of soft serve ice cream stands with over 100 flavors.
+There are also benches to sit on in this area (which is the main park entrance), and the park entrance and the interior are covered with cherry trees which bloom in late March or early April.

 Moment of Joy